 The Logitech MX Keys is a good keyboard for gaming.
 While it doesn't have a lot of features that gaming-centric keyboards have, like RGB lighting or the ability to reprogram keys with macros, it should be fine for most casual gamers.
 It feels quite well made and provides a great typing experience with a great amount of pre-travel.See our Gaming recommendations

-The Logitech MX Keys is mediocre for mobile or tablet use.
+The Logitech MX Keys is decent for mobile or tablet use.
 This keyboard isn't designed for this use, and will likely stay on your desk, whether it be at home or in the office.
-While it can connect via Bluetooth to all mobile operating systems, it's quite large and fairly heavy.
-It's also not fully functioning when used with a mobile OS, though every key apart from the Calculator one works as intended.
+However, if you're often on the move, it can connect to your devices via Bluetooth and it's not too heavy to bring around.
+On the downside, its full-size design might be a bit hard to fit in a backpack.

 The Logitech MX Keys has a fairly small footprint.
 While it isn't as small as tenkeyless keyboards, it has minimal borders beyond its keys which helps keep it as small as possible without feeling cramped.
 For a smaller full-size design, check out the Logitech K780.